kgryte/dirtree/README.md

 tree.leaves();
 ```

-Note: the array elements will relative paths from the `root` directory.
+Note: the array elements will be relative paths from the `root` directory.

 #### tree.search( include[, exclude] )

 This method searches a tree for leaves matching the provided regular expression filters.
-An `include` or `exclude` or both filters are __required__.
+Either an `include` or `exclude` or both filters are __required__.
 To only specify an `exclude` filter, set the `include` filter to `null`.
 To perform a search,

 ``` javascript
 // Search inclusively for `*.md` files: